Skip to content

 Age UK Islington Social Prescribing Link Worker, Nathaniel pictured together with London Met dietitian students Paula and Emilie

-Earlier this year, Age UK Islington social prescribers and navigation caseworkers worked together with dietitian students from London Met University and GP surgeries in South and Central 1 Primary Care Network on annual projects to help patients to manage their diabetes or to reduce their risk of developing diabetes.
+Earlier this year, Age UK Islington social prescribers and navigation caseworkers worked together with dietitian students from London Met University and GP surgeries in South and Central 1 Primary Care Network on a project to help patients to manage their diabetes or to reduce their risk of developing diabetes.
 This was the second year that Age UK Islington had run the project.

 The Age UK Islington link workers and caseworkers invited patients with high cholesterol or pre-diabetes to attend an information session.
 This included information about the small, practical changes that they can make to their lifestyle, including diet and exercise.
 These changes could help reduce their risk of going on to develop diabetes.

 Prediabetes is a serious health condition where blood sugar levels are higher than normal, but not high enough yet to be diagnosed as type 2 diabetes.
-Too much cholesterol can block your blood vessels.
-It makes you more likely to have heart problems or a stroke.
+Too much cholesterol can block your blood vessels and makes you more likely to have heart problems or a stroke.

 Dr Lucy Bradbeer, Islington South PCN: Health Inequalities Lead, said "The diabetes programme run together with the Age UK Islington Social Prescribing Link Workers has been invaluable to reach out to patients who are less inclined to get in touch with their GPs and those who may not be engaging as well as possible with the management of diabetes, hypertension or high blood cholesterol levels.”